deltachat/deltachat-pages/en/help.md

 ### Which permissions does Delta Chat need?

-Depending on the used operating system, you may be asked to grant permissions to the app.
+Depending on the operating system in use, you may be asked to grant permissions to the app.
 This is what Delta Chat does with these permissions: